 Should you bother to give gifts?

-• Travis M.
+- Travis M.

-• 7 min read
+- 7 min read

 Short of time?
 Click here to read the key takeaways.

-🎁 Some economists argue that gift giving may destroy value.
+🎁 Some economists argue that gift giving destroys value.
 Because givers rarely know recipients’ preferences as well as they know their own, many gifts are worth less to the recipient than the money spent, creating what economists call “deadweight loss.”
 One estimate suggests billions of dollars in value are lost each holiday season.

-🧠 For some, giving gifts is rational because it brings joy.
+🧠 For some, giving gifts is rational because it brings them joy.
 Many people find satisfaction in generosity itself: the process of choosing, giving, and showing love or appreciation.
 In those cases, the pleasure of giving may outweigh the cost, making gift giving a rational and meaningful choice.

 🤝 But opting out can also be rational.
 If gift giving feels driven by pressure or obligation rather than connection, some people may be better off skipping it.
-Focusing on other ways to express care or appreciation can sometimes preserve relationships more effectively than exchanging presents.
+Focusing on other ways to express care or appreciation can sometimes foster relationships more effectively than exchanging presents.

 Every December, billions of dollars worth of value is destroyed by well-meaning people engaging in the deeply irrational custom of giving gifts.
 Well, that’s what some economists have claimed anyway.
 In this short article, we take a quick look at their argument and some responses, to help you answer the question: Is it rational to give gifts?